Youngkkk123/TFC-Net/README.md

 * eval_patient_siglip.py: This code is for model testing.
 * datagenerator.py: This code is for dataset class.
 * data_augmentation.py: This code is for dataset augmentation.
+* Loss.py: This code is for definition of Focal_loss.
+* utils_index.py: This code is for calculation of Auc.

 How to start
 =============